 - preclinical data presented at the American Association for Cancer Research 2015 Annual Meeting and the EORTC-NCI-AACR 2016 Molecular Targets and Cancer Therapeutics Symposium, and published in Molecular Cancer Therapeutics;

 - Phase 1 data in healthy volunteers presented at the American Society of Clinical Oncology 2015 Annual Meeting and published in Science Translational Medicine.

-G1 is recruiting patients for a Phase 2 trial in TNBC
+G1's ongoing Phase 2 trial in TNBC